Power the Future Report: How the Internet of Things will revolutionise industrial production

 AUTHORS: Professor Detlef Zühlke, Dr. Dominic Gorecky and Stefanie Fischer, Innovative Factory Systems department at the German Research Centre

-Under pressure of globalisation, our industry will undergo a period of major challenges including shorter product lifecycles, highly customised products and stiff competition from various markets around the world.
+Under pressure of globalisation, our industry will undergo a period of major challenges including shorter product life cycles, highly customised products and stiff competition from various markets around the world.
 These challenges are already evident in today's mobile phone market.
-Product life cycles have decreased to around 6-9 months, while functionalities and also complexity of products have steadily increased.
+Product life cycles have decreased to around six-nine months, while functionalities and also complexity of products have steadily increased.